apache/doris/docs/en/docs/lakehouse/fs_benchmark_tool.md

 `--file_size`

-&emsp;The file size of the operation, in bytes.
+The file size of the operation, in bytes.

 -  `create_write`: Default is 10 MB.